 Diane Jorkasky, M.D. has served as a member of our Board of Directors since May 2020.
-Dr. Jorkasky has served on the board of directors of Alzheon, Inc., a private biopharmaceutical company, since December 2019 and also served on the board of directors of Q Therapeutics, Inc. from September 2013 until August 2016.
+Dr. Jorkasky also has been serving on the board of APIE Therapeutics, a private biopharmaceutical company, since January 2021.
+Dr. Jorkasky has served as a Science and Advisory Board Member and a Board Member of Alzheon, Inc., a private biopharmaceutical company, since 2016 and also served on the board of directors of Q Therapeutics, Inc. from September 2013 until August 2016.
 From June 2014 to August 2019, she served as Executive Vice President, Chief Medical Officer and Head of Development at Complexa Inc., a clinical stated biopharmaceutical company.
-Dr. Jorkasky received her MD in 1977 from the University of Pennsylvania School of Medicine and is board certified in internal medicine, nephrology and clinical pharmacology.
+Dr. Jorkasky received her M.D. in 1977 from the University of Pennsylvania School of Medicine and is board certified in internal medicine, nephrology and clinical pharmacology.
 She is a member of the Connecticut Academy of Science and Technology.
 Dr. Jorkasky is on the faculties of University of California, San Francisco, and Uniformed Service of Health Sciences Medical Schools, with previous faculty appointments at Yale University and the University of Pennsylvania Schools of Medicine.
 We believe Dr. Jorkasky's executive and board experience in the pharmaceutical industry and as a physician make her well qualified to serve as a member of our Board of Directors.

-Brigadier General (ret.), Klaus O. Schafer, M.D., MPH has served as a member of our Board of Directors since July 2012.
+Brigadier General (ret.), Klaus O. Schafer, M.D., MPH has served as a member of our Board of Directors since May 2017, upon completion of the merger with PharmAthene, Inc. Dr. Schafer was first elected to pre-merger Altimmune's Board of Directors in 2012.
 Dr. Schafer has over 35 years of healthcare leadership experience, having held senior positions in government and industry.
-He previously held the position of Acting Deputy Assistant to the Secretary of Defense for chemical and biological defense, overseeing the Department's \$1.0 billion program for vaccine, therapeutics, medical device and sensor development against biothreats.
-He retired from the Air Force as a Brigadier General in the role of Assistant Surgeon General for medical readiness, science and technology.
-He has managed all aspects of large integrated health care delivery systems, from clinical care, to running clinics and hospitals, managing budgets, professional staffs and large science and technology portfolios.
-He has private sector business experience in imaging technology, as CEO and co-founder of TessArae LLC, a biotech medical device company.
-Most recently he held the position of Chief Medical Officer and client executive for health at CACI International, an information technology company.
-He has been an independent consultant since 2002 and has served as advisory board member to a number of biotech and health related companies.
-Dr. Schafer earned his Doctor of Medicine and Surgery at the University of Iowa, medical boards in family practice and aerospace medicine in the Air Force, a Master of Public Health at the University of Texas, and a Master of Science at the Dwight D. Eisenhower School of National Security and Resource Strategy.
-He was recently certified in cybersecurity oversight from the Carnegie Mellon University Software Engineering Institute.
-We believe Dr. Schafer's broad experience across government and the private sector makes him well qualified to serve as a member of our Board of Directors.
+As former, Acting Deputy Assistant to the Secretary of Defense for chemical and biological defense, he oversaw the Department's \$1.0 billion program for vaccine, therapeutics, medical device and sensor development against biological threats and was instrumental in advancing research in human immune response.
+He retired from the U.S. Air Force in the role of Assistant Surgeon General for medical readiness, science and technology.
+He has managed all aspects of large integrated health care delivery systems, from clinical care, managing clinics and hospitals, and oversaw large S&T portfolios, including clinical trials.
+He was CEO and co-founder of TessArae LLC, a biotech medical sequencing device company.
+Most recently he held the position of Chief Medical Officer and client executive for health at CACI International.
+He has been an independent consultant since 2002 serving a number of biotech and health related company advisory boards and Tadpole Ventures, a private venture capital firm.
+Dr. Schafer earned his M.D. degree at the University of Iowa, medical boards in family practice and aerospace medicine in the Air Force, Master of Public Health at the University of Texas, and a Master of Science at the Dwight D. Eisenhower School of National Security and Resource Strategy.
+Dr. Schafer recently became CERT certified in Cybersecurity Oversight from the Carnegie Mellon University Software Engineering Institute.
+We believe Dr. Schafer's broad experience base relevant to Altimmune's core technology and experience in cybersecurity makes him well qualified to serve as a member of our Board of Directors.